How To Store

 Step 2 - Preparation

-After rinsing, lay the leaves on a paper towel and gently pat them dry with another towel to remove excess moisture.
-This step helps prevent molding during the drying process.
+After having washed them, lay them on a paper towel and pat them lightly with another towel to remove excess moisture.
+This helps in preventing molding during the time of drying.

-As mentioned in the above article there are various ways to dry basil.
-You can choose from among different methods like air-drying, sun drying, drying basil in the oven, drying in the microwave, air fryer drying, refrigerator drying to drying with the help of silica gel.
+In the above blocks, it is stated that basil can be dried in several ways.
+One may opt for different air-drying methods or sun drying of basil, drying basil in the oven, drying in the microwave, air fryer drying, refrigerator drying, and drying with the help of silica gel.

 It all depends upon your choice.
 Dry the basils as mentioned in the ways above.